nickcdryan/textevolve/README.md

 ## 🚀 Quick Start

-⚠️ TextEvolve has the ability to write and execute code - please run the system in a safe or sandboxed environment ⚠️
+⚠️ TextEvolve has the ability to write code, execute code, and install new libraries - please run the system in a safe or sandboxed environment ⚠️

 1. **Set your Gemini API key:**
    ```bash